Burberry sales growth slows

-LONDON Luxury brand Burberry (BRBY.L) posted a slight slowdown in quarterly sales growth as trading conditions worsened in its markets.
+LONDON British luxury brand Burberry (BRBY.L) posted a slight slowdown in quarterly sales growth as trading conditions worsened in its markets.

 That was down from growth of 15 percent in the fourth quarter of the previous year and compares with analysts' consensus forecast for growth of 13 percent, according to a company poll.